christiandudel/dtms/README.md

 ## Overview

-The package dtms is a user-friendly implementation of discrete-time multistate models in R. It comes with many tools to analyze the results of multistate models.
+The package \code{dtms} is a user-friendly implementation of discrete-time multistate models in R. It comes with many tools to analyze the results of multistate models.
 In particular, the workflow mainly consists of estimating a discrete-time multistate model and then applying methods